 Carrying out its first black and white television broadcast on July 19, 1976 - with studio equipment dismantled and brought in from Diyarbakir, Turkey - Bayrak Radio took on its current name of Bayrak Radio and Television Corporation.
 The transmission went to (PAL) color in 1979.
 As of March 1983, it began transmitting in Stereo FM Radio.

 BRTK produces its own news with the aim of distributing information about the Turkish Cypriots throughout the world via satellite, also via the internet.
 The quality of its internet broadcasting has been increased accordingly.
-Interested people can read and hear the news in English, Greek, Russian, German, and Arabic on certain hours of the day.
+Interested people can read and hear the news in English, Greek, Russian, German, and Arabic at certain hours of the day.

 BRTK has been autonomous since 1983.

 In addition to the Turkish language BRT 1 and the main English language BRT 2 Television channels, BRTK also operates five radio stations: Bayrak Radio, Bayrak FM, Bayrak International, Bayrak Classic FM, and Bayrak Turkish Music.
 BRTK launched its internet website in 1997.
-In addition to the internet, BRT 1 TV, Bayrak Radio and Bayrak International can be watched and listened internationally via satellite.
+In addition to the internet, BRT 1 TV, Bayrak Radio, and Bayrak International can be watched and listened to internationally via satellite.